JuliaMolSim/Molly.jl/docs/src/docs.md

 For more information on specific types or functions, see the [Molly API](@ref) section or call `?function_name` in Julia.
 The [Differentiable simulation with Molly](@ref) section describes taking gradients through simulations.

-Molly takes a modular approach to molecular simulation.
+The package takes a modular approach to molecular simulation.
 To run a simulation you create a [`System`](@ref) object and call [`simulate!`](@ref) on it.
 The different components of the system and simulation can be used as defined by the package, or you can define your own versions.
 An important principle of the package is that your custom components, particularly force and potential energy functions, should be easy to define and just as performant as the built-in versions.